arc-design/arc-theme/README.md

 # Arc Theme

+*This project needs new maintainers to continue.
+The current maintainers do not have the bandwidth to continue.
+As such this project has now been put into archive readonly mode.*

 Arc is a flat theme with transparent elements for GTK 3, GTK 2 and GNOME Shell which supports GTK 3 and GTK 2 based desktop environments like GNOME, Unity, Pantheon, Xfce, MATE, Cinnamon (>=3.4), Budgie Desktop (10.4 for GTK+3.22) etc.

 The arc-design/arc-theme repository is a fork of the horst3180/arc-theme repository  which as been umaintained since March 2017.